 What I disliked: The children’s dialogue often seemed a bit too mature for their ages, but that didn’t detract from my enjoyment of the story.
 The timeline seemed to be in chronological order, but toward the end, the timeline moved forward and then back a bit, which was somewhat jarring.
 However, the dates and locations are indicated at the beginning of each chapter, so that made it less confusing.

 Final thoughts: Port of No Return is a heartfelt story of family, love, and survival.
 Saftich’s characters are believable and likable, and their experiences make readers ponder the meaning of home when there is no physical home left.
 It is difficult to grasp all that these families, especially the children, endured, but Port of No Return shines a light on the experiences of thousands of people, acknowledging not only their struggles but also their resourcefulness, their courage, and their belief that a new life was on the horizon.

-Disclosure: I received The Travels of Daniel Ascher from Other Press for review.
+Disclosure: I received Port of No Return from the author for review.

 © 2015 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.